vladimir-cmd/pet_store_and_more/TESTING.md

   - user goes to the website and on all the pages, there is a simple navigation bar fixed on the top of the page.

-  - When not logged in, user can see only Home/Login/Register options.
+  - Even when not logged in, user can see the products.

+    - User can search the website by using a search field.

+    - User can select All products, specific products in a certain category or Special Offers.

-  - When logged in, user can also see Profile and Manage Entries options
+  - When logged in, user can also see its Profile page, where it can update Shipping info and also can see the Order History.

 - As a user, I want to be able to use it on desktop, tablet and mobile devices.